Malcolm X at Sidi Gaber (short story)

 Mahfouz looked taken aback for a few seconds before laughing.

 “But how did you know about that?
 Mesh momken.
 You do not cease to amaze me.
-With regards to the question, I know it doesn’t apply to me.
+With regard to the question, I know it doesn’t apply to me.
 Having said that…”

 “Mr. Malcolm, we are late!!” interrupted Omar.